GabeEddyT/Labs/README.md

                         "end": 2400,
                     }
 ```
 You'll notice, there isn't a `{"start":1230, "end":1245}` timeslot.
 This is by design.
-You *could* include said timelot without breaking anything, but when I first built this, I decided that I'd rather not bait myself—or anyone else—with only 15 minutes to work while people are entering/leaving a class.
+You *could* include said timeslot without breaking anything, but when I first built this, I decided that I'd rather not bait myself—or anyone else—with only 15 minutes to work while people are entering/leaving a class.
 The smallest timeslots I include are half an hour long.

+In addition to timeslots, I also include my own personal commentary on the labs.
+And by “commentary”, I mean sarcastic remarks that I found funny enough after a couple of Seagram’s Escapes.
+I have these contained in “description” objects.
+So long as one includes proper escapes, these strings can contain any valid HTML.
+Which allows for quite the inline fun:

+>"description":"Like its cousin on the block, `<span style='cursor:pointer;' onclick='document.body.click(); window.setTimeout(()=>document.getElementById(\"Joyce 201\").click(), 400)'>`Joyce 201`</span>`, this is a CS PC lab.
+Woo."

+Which essentially makes the span-surrounded, “Joyce 201” act as a link, by simulating a click on the actual element it's referring to.